global-asp/asp-source/en/0016_my-friend-coco.md

 But when Coco was left alone,
 he looked very sad.
 It felt as if he was asking me,
-“Why did you do that?”
+"Why did you do that?"

 ##
 He stopped playing.